NanLi-xjtu/ScaleLat/README.md

 sizeHistRdf	200			# The size of histogram
 --------------------------------------------------------------
 -----------------------------MAP------------------------------
-ith_nebrR	2			# The number of shells of cluster extraction error_map	1			# the standard deviation (1) or the mean absolute error (0)
+clusterSize	6 6 6			# The size of cluster extraction [unit: lattice parameter]
+error_map	1			# the standard deviation (1) or the mean absolute error (0)
+pointGroup	m3m			# the symmetry points group cell_order	disorder		# order or disorder for the initial trial supercell
 --------------------------------------------------------------
 --------------------------Analysis----------------------------
 ith_nebrR	2			# The number of shells of cluster analysis C_threshold	0.95			# The concentration threshold of cluster analysis
 elem_preci	Cr			# The element type of cluster analysis

-Alloy atomic trajectory input file ‘goal.xyz’ format (example for HEA):
+Alloy atomic trajectory input file ‘benchmark.xyz’ format (example for HEA):
 108000  ## atomic number
 Lattice="105.600002 0.0 0.0 0.0 105.599999 0.0 0.0 0.0 105.599999" Properties=species:S:1:pos:R:3  ## box region and the title for ovito
 Cr 44.0 10.56 12.320001